Type | Flatbread |

 Other versions have a surface covered with sauce or ham.

 In South Tyrol and the Austrian village of Krimml, Osterfochaz (locally Fochiz) is a traditional Easter gift from godparents to their godchildren.
-It is made slightly thinner in the centre so that dyed eggs can be placed there.[17]
+It is made slightly thinner in the centre so that dyed eggs may be placed there.[21]

 The traditional variant from Bari, focaccia barese, is prepared with durum wheat flour and topped with tomatoes.

-Although rosemary is the most common herb used to flavor focaccia,[27] sage is also used, and the variant is called focaccia alla salvia.[19]
+Although rosemary is the most common herb used to flavor focaccia,[31]sage is also used, and the variant is called focaccia alla salvia.[23]